-Long-term favourites in the fashion world, animal-inspired prints are becoming increasingly popular choices when it comes to interiors.
-Provided you don’t go overboard, they look far from tacky, instead offering an alluring and luxurious feel, not to mention plenty of character, too.
-We show you how to bring out your inner wild side with five of our favourite wallpapers from Graham & Brown.
+Long-term favorites in the fashion world, animal-inspired prints are becoming increasingly popular choices when it comes to interiors.
+Provided you don’t go overboard, these wallpaper ideas look far from tacky, instead offering an alluring and luxurious feel, not to mention plenty of character, too.
+We show you how to bring out your inner wild side with five of our favorite wallpapers from Graham & Brown.

 For an understated take on a classic zebra print, forgo monochrome in favour of more understated brown and beige tones, either balanced with complementary painted panelling or used floor-to-ceiling throughout.
 Printed on a luxurious, heavy weight paper to replicate fur, this design adds texture to a scheme.

 A menagerie of zebras, giraffes and elephants merge to form an assembly of shapes and patterns in the Kingdom collection, available across four chalky colorways including Gecko, shown here.
 Intricate illustrations draw the eye, while also creating an overall pattern that contributes to the character of any room.

 Birds, florals and pretty pastel backdrops make for a wonderfully whimsical take on animal-inspired design.
 This large-scale wallpaper combines geometrics and tropical touches for a luxurious look that’s guaranteed to get people talking at your next dinner party.
 For a cohesive finish, choose colored tableware that picks out shades from the pattern.